If you are unable to find the answer to your question, please send us an email at firstname.lastname@example.org.

 Can I complete my high school community service hours at the OHS?

-Unfortunately, we do not accept students volunteering to complete their community service hours.
-Our volunteer programs require a significant amount of experience and training and we do not have the resources to offer training to students who will be leaving after a short period of volunteer work.
+High school community service hours can be completed through our youth volunteer program.
+Outside of this program, we do not offer any other opportunities for students to complete their community service hours.
+Our general volunteer programs require a significant amount of experience and training and we do not have the resources to offer training to students who will be leaving after a short period of volunteer work.